HIGHLIGHTS-UK's Sunak gives budget update amid cost of living squeeze | Business

 HIGHLIGHTS-UK's Sunak gives budget update amid cost of living squeeze

 Finance minister Rishi Sunak delivered a half-yearly update on his budget plans on Wednesday, cutting fuel duty and lifting the threshold for other taxes to help households through the biggest hit to living standards in decades.
-A family having a solar panel installed will see tax savings worth over 1,000 pounds.
+Together with the freeze, it's a tax cut this year for hard-working families and businesses worth over 5 billion pounds.

 - Country: